 Simply, the freelancer profile is not something you could do or you would do in a flash of a second.
 It needs time and a whole lot of patience.

 And the freelance market is way bigger than you know.
-We are talking about a gold mine, that needs precise digging in order to yield the best out of it.
-Here is a nice article that shows key statistics about freelance work economy.
+We are talking about a gold mine that needs precise digging to yield the best out of it.
+An excellent article shows key statistics about the freelance work economy.

-I know there are many beginners and they may have millions of questions in their minds.
-This is why I decided to share the things I learned over the last few years as a freelancer.
+I know there are many beginners, and they may have millions of questions in their minds.
+This is why I decided to share what I learned as a freelancer over the last few years.

-If you want to earn 10k for a month, in your very first month as a freelancer, I’m sorry, guys I don’t know how to.
+If you want to earn 10k for a month in your first month as a freelancer, I’m sorry, guys, I don’t know how to.
 Please read no further.
 This article is not for you.

 1. Do a self-evaluation

-First, if you want to be a freelancer, you should trust your gut feeling.
-Otherwise, there’s no point of preparing yourself to something that you don’t deserve.
+First, you should trust your gut feeling if you want to be a freelancer.
+Otherwise, there’s no point in preparing yourself for something that you don’t deserve.
 Something you don’t want to practice.

 If the answer is yes, then you are about to start your journey.
-If you are still not sure, please take a step back, take a deep breath and think again.
+If you are still not sure, please take a step back, take a deep breath, and think again.

 2. List your skills

 If you are going to start the journey, then you should have something to offer.